nosdav/spec/README.md

 By default, access control in NosDAV allows anyone to retrieve a URI using the GET verb.
 However, authentication is required to modify a URI using the PUT verb.

-## File Types
+## Content Types

-NosDAV supports the storage of any type of file including `.json`.
-The server should use the file extension to determine the file type and respond with the appropriate content type header.
-For example, if the file extension is `.txt`, the server should respond with the following header: `Content-Type: text/plain`.
-Similarly, if the file extension is `.html`, the server should respond with the following header: `Content-Type: text/html`.
-For `.json` files, the server should respond with the following header: `Content-Type: application/json`.
+NosDAV allows for storage of any content type, including .json.
+The server should determine the file type based on its extension and respond with the appropriate Content-Type header.
+For example, .txt files should be served with Content-Type: text/plain, .html files with Content-Type: text/html, and .json files with Content-Type: application/json.

 ## CORS